CarlSargunar/Aspire-Demo/2a. Aspire Dashboard Before/Readme.md

 # Running the Aspire Dashboard Standalonw

 Start by copying all files from [1.
-Aspire App] to the current folder.
+Aspire App] to the current folder, inc the SLN file

 ## Add Aspire Dashboard to the Solution